Christos-Paraskeva/CV/README.md

 Name | Description | Technologies
 --- | --- | ---
-[Exhaust-ed](https://github.com/Christos-Paraskeva/exhaust-ed) | Avoid all the obstacles in this browser based web game.
+[Exhaust-ed](https://github.com/Christos-Paraskeva/exhaust-ed) | Avoid all the obstacles in this browser based racing game.
 Written by five of us in less than four days. | Javacript, Jasmine, HTML/CSS

 ## Education